The smallest singular value of a shifted $d$-regular random square matrix: Bounds for essentially non-constant vectors and completing the proof of the main theorem

 \subsection{Proof of Theorem~\ref{th-ssv}}

 For the rest of the section, we fix a function $f$ on the set of $n\times n$ complex matrices, which associates with every matrix $A$ a complex vector $f(A)$ such that $\Vert Af(A)\Vert_2=s_{n}(A)$.
-Note that in general the corresponding singular vector is not uniquely defined.
-For those matrices, we fix {\it some} vector $f(A)$ satisfying the above condition.
+Note that in general the corresponding singular vector is not uniquely defined, so we fix {\it some} vector $f(A)$ satisfying the above condition.
 Since we work with shifted matrices, we also adopt another notation: given a (fixed) complex matrix $\WW$, by $f_{\WW}$ we denote the function on the set of $n\times n$ matrices defined by $f_{\WW}(A):=f(A+\WW)$.

-Fix parameters $\kappa,\rho>0$, $\delta\in(1/n,1-1/\sqrt{d})$ and a complex matrix $\WW$ (note that the bound for probability in Theorem~\ref{th-ssv} for $\delta\geq 1-1/\sqrt{d}$ becomes greater than one, hence the theorem holds automatically).
+Fix parameters $\kappa,\rho>0$, $\delta\in (1/\sqrt{d},1)$ and a complex matrix $\WW$ (note that for $\delta\leq 1/\sqrt{d}$ the bound for probability in Theorem~\ref{th-ssv} becomes greater than one, hence the theorem holds automatically).
 For the rest of the section, we assume that the parameters are given, and will specify each time what restrictions on the numbers $\kappa,\rho,\delta,d$ and the matrix $\WW$ we impose.
 Further, define

 where $C_1$ is a sufficiently large absolute constant (it is enough to take the constant from Proposition~\ref{p:zero minor} multiplied by $9$).
-Set $\alpha:=(1-\delta)/(9\eps_1 d)$ and $\beta:=(1-\delta)/2$.
-Note that with such a choice of $\alpha$, $\beta$ we have $\alpha \geq (C \log (e/\beta))/{d}$ and, using that $\delta <1-1/\sqrt{d}$ and that $d$ is large enough, we also have $\alpha \leq \min (\beta, 1/4)$.
+Set $\alpha:=\delta/(9\eps_1 d)$ and $\beta:=\delta/2$.
+Note that with such a choice of $\alpha$, $\beta$ we have $\alpha \geq (C \log (e/\beta))/{d}$ and, using that $\delta >1/\sqrt{d}$ and that $d$ is large enough, we also have $\alpha \leq \min (\beta, 1/4)$.
 In other words the conditions of Proposition~\ref{p:zero minor} are satisfied.
 Let $\Om0=\Om0(\alpha, \beta)$ and $\O1$ be the events defined in and after Proposition~\ref{p:disjoint-rows}.
 Define the event

-In words, $\Event_0$ corresponds to the set of matrices in $\Mc$ without large zero minors, with almost no overlap between supports of any two rows or columns, and with the structural assumption on vectors ``close'' to the kernel of the respective shifted matrix.
-Note that under assumptions of Theorem~\ref{th-ssv}, together with Propositions~\ref{p:disjoint-rows} and \ref{p:zero minor}, we have
+In words, $\Event_0$ corresponds to the set of matrices in $\Mc$ without large zero submatrices, with almost no overlap between supports of any two rows or columns, and with the structural assumption on vectors ``close'' to the kernel of the respective shifted matrix.
+Note that under assumptions of Theorem~\ref{th-ssv}, by Propositions~\ref{p:disjoint-rows} and \ref{p:zero minor} we have

 (the assumption on $d$ in Theorem~\ref{th-ssv} comes from $d\leq \eps _1 n / 6$ needed in Propositions~\ref{p:disjoint-rows}).